trong2409/my-portfolio/README.md

 # About this app

-This app for showing my information and projects in React
+This app cover my information and projects in React

 # Technologies